nickbild/shaides/README.md

 ## Real-time Inference

 The system needs to respond in real-time to user interactions with the environment for a pleasant user experience.
 I needed something that would provide massively parallel processing to deal with real-time image processing and inference against two models.
 I also needed something small, with relatively low power consumption requirements, and low cost.
-The Jetson Nano turned out to be a great platform for meeting all of these requirements.
+In this case, the Jetson Nano turned out to be a great platform for meeting all of these requirements.

 Images are captured and processed at a rate of ~10 frames per second.
 The processing is fast enough that I had the luxury of applying some 'smoothing' techniques to improve the user experience.
-I remember the last 5 objects and gestures detected, and if an object/gesture combination is detected anywhere within this look back, the action is fired.
+The algorithm remembers the last 5 objects and gestures detected, and if an object/gesture combination is detected anywhere within this look-back, the action is fired.
 This avoids potentially frustrating edge cases in which the user's gesture covers the object in frame, preventing proper detection.
 Given the relatively high frame rate, it is imperceptible to the user if it takes 2-3 frames to capture their intent.
-And since the look back only spans ~0.5 seconds, off target actions are nearly impossible.
+And since the look-back only spans ~0.5 seconds of wall time, off target actions are nearly impossible.